Zeke-OS/zeke/doc/coding_standards.md

 Typedefs were historically used in Zeke for most of the structs and portable types.
 New code should only use typedefs for portability where we may want or have to change the actual underlying type depending on the actual hardware platform.
-Usually there should be no need to use typedef for structs unles it's stated in POSIX or some other standard we wan't to follow.
+Usually there should be no need to use typedef for structs unless it's stated in POSIX or some other standard we want to follow.

 Typedefs can be also used if the user of the data doesn't need to know the exact type information for the data, i.e. the user is only passing a pointer